ETC3250: Tutorial 3 Help Sheet

 animate_xy(c3)

-Check lecture 2 slide 21 and 22 to get an idea of how to comment on the structures you see in tours.
+Check week 2 lecture slides 32 and 33 to get an idea of how to comment on the structures you see in tours.

 • How many clusters are there?